bradcerasani/gulp-4--split-tasks/README.markdown

 Standalone tasks are defined in the `tasks` directory, and `gulp-hub` is used to create a new registry.
 Tasks that use a combination of sub-tasks are now defined in the gulpfile, after `gulp.registry`

 While this will require a minor restructuring of tasks in some projects, I actually prefer defining composite tasks like `default`, `watch`, and `build` in my `gulpfile` and using the `tasks` directory strictly for standalone tasks.
-In larger gulpfiles composite tasks are typically short and called far more frequently than their standalone siblings, so it's easier to reference them in one place instead of [mixing them](https://github.com/greypants/gulp-starter/tree/master/gulp/tasks) with others.
+In larger gulpfiles composite tasks are typically short and called far more frequently than their standalone siblings, so IMO it's easier to reference them in one place.

 **File structure (unchanged):**